Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely

 \section{Introduction}

 India is home to the world’s largest population and most populated river basin: Ganga.
-While it spans across Bangladesh, Nepal, and Tibet, the majority of the Ganga basin and its population resides within present-day India.
-Not only is the Ganga basin densely populated, but it also remains agriculturally productive and receives significant rainfall during the southwest monsoon season (June-September); all three factors compound its vulnerability to pollution and disease vectors.
+While it spans across Bangladesh, Nepal, and Tibet, the majority of the Ganga Basin and its population resides within present-day India.
+Not only is the Ganga Basin densely populated, but it also remains agriculturally productive and receives significant rainfall during the southwest monsoon season (June-September); all three factors compound its vulnerability to pollution and disease vectors.

-The acute and chronic impacts of human activities on the river Ganga are physical, chemical, and biological \citep{24,12}.
-For instance, the Ganga Basin is physically transformed with several barrages (i.e. dams) as well as an extensive irrigation system that diverts the Himalayan discharge away from river Ganga to support agriculture through the basin.
-Moreover, changes in water chemistry along the river are driven by a variety of factors, including industrial waste and synthetic fertilizer runoff, along the length of the river \citep{23}.
-Additionally, \cite{26} identified 13 threats and challenges impacting the river Ganga that included broad concerns ranging from biodiversity loss to open defecation near the river.
-To reduce anthropogenic induced threats and increase the overall health of the river basin, river rejuvenation and development must simultaneously address multiple social, economic, and environmental dimensions \citep{16}.
+The acute and chronic impacts of human activities on the river Ganga are physical, chemical, and biological~\citep{24,12}.
+For instance, the Ganga Basin is physically transformed by several barrages (i.e., dams) as well as an extensive irrigation system that diverts the Himalayan discharge away from river Ganga to support agriculture through the basin.
+Moreover, changes in water chemistry along the river are driven by a variety of factors, including industrial waste and synthetic fertilizer runoff, along the length of the river~\citep{23}.
+Additionally, Srinivas et al. \cite{26} identified 13 threats and challenges impacting the river Ganga that included broad concerns ranging from biodiversity loss to open defecation near the river.
+To reduce anthropogenic induced threats and increase the overall health of the river basin, river rejuvenation and development must simultaneously address multiple social, economic, and environmental dimensions~\citep{16}.

-In order to prioritize areas of the Ganga basin for actions such as conservation, restoration, intervention, and rejuvenation, it is crucial to perform vulnerability assessments.
-There are many vulnerability assessment methods, and a multitude of factors, dimensions, and subdimensions may be included in an assessment \citep{17}.
-Critically, our assessment considers not only the immediate vulnerability of a given area but also the threat to the broader river system posed by potential sources of pollution in that area.
-This approach properly recognizes that the interaction of pollutants with local geophysical factors creates variation in environmental impacts downstream.
+In order to prioritize areas of the Ganga Basin for actions such as conservation, restoration, intervention, and rejuvenation, it is crucial to perform vulnerability assessments.
+There are many vulnerability assessment methods, and a multitude of factors, dimensions, and subdimensions may be included in an assessment~\citep{17}.
+The Analytical Hierarchical Process (AHP) was used because our aim was to produce an approach that properly recognizes that the interaction of pollutants with local geophysical factors creates variation in environmental impacts downstream.
+Further, our intent was to identify not only the immediate vulnerability of a given area but also the relative threat to the broader river system posed by potential sources of pollution in that area.
+This was done rather than generating a water management or environmental impact assessment decision such as realized by PROMETHEE or TOPSIS.